nvmwill/nexmo-developer/_documentation/en/voice/voice-api/concepts/ncco.md

 ---
 title: Nexmo Call Control Objects
 navigation_weight: 4
-description: >-
-  To tell Vonage how to handle a phone call, you must provide a Nexmo Call Control Object (NCCO) when a call is placed or answered.
-There are various actions available, such as `talk`, `input` and `record`.
+description: To tell Vonage how to handle a phone call, you must provide a Nexmo Call Control Object (NCCO) when a call is placed or answered.
+There are various actions available, such as `talk`, input` and `record`.
 ---

 # Nexmo Call Control Objects